5T33Z0/OC-Little-Translated/11_Graphics/GPU_Tab/README.md

 [![macOS](https://img.shields.io/badge/Supported_macOS:-≤13.0_beta-white.svg)](https://www.apple.com/macos/macos-ventura-preview/)
 # How to enable "GPU" Tab in Activity Monitor
 > :warning: **Disclaimer**: The Framebuffer Data used in this guide are for an Intel UHD 630 – don't use it to fix *your* iGPU (unless you have a Comet Lake CPU as well).
 Use the Framebuffer data required for your iGPU instead!
+If you are using an SMBIOS which utilizes the GPU for Quick Sync Video and other background tasks – like iMacPro1,1 or MacPro7,1 – you shouldn't add an iGPU.
+Use the default-write method explained in Step 4 instead!

 **TABLE of CONTENTS**